juniorxsound/CV/README.md

 Upon graudation, I co-founded [Phenomena Labs](http://phenomenalabs.com) an award winning visual effect and interaction design studio.
 I worked as a creative and technical director designing, developing and executing interactive experiences.
 Currently, I am a master's candadite at ITP, Tisch School of the Arts at New York University.

+### Things to know about me:
+Advanced coffee drinker, cat aficionado and cinephile.

 ---

 ### Education: